-In the words of one participant: "Goodwill alone is not enough, a societal project alone is not enough, we need an intelligent, strategic cocktail of various measures".
-Indeed, the trend in the last few years in terms of research and transitional measures is to deploy a strategy combining information, nudges, incentives and material and structural constraints in the most intelligent way possible.
+The trend in the last few years in terms of research and measures linked to ecological transition measures is to deploy a strategy combining information, nudges, incentives as well as material and structural constraints in the most optimal way possible.
 Thus, a constraint (reduction in the place and status of the car in town) works better if it is accompanied by an alternative solution (more public transport and secure cycle paths) and multiple non-ecological benefits (we forcibly reduce the number of parking spaces but they are replaced by terraces for restaurants and cafes, which is beneficial for neighbourhood life and businesses) while informing that efforts to combat local pollution also have positive effects on children's and elders' health.

-This type of strategic approach to change has emerged in large part thanks to the identification, by research in behavioral sciences which identified drivers of change and in change in multiple sectors of activities.
+This type of strategic approach to change has emerged in large part thanks to the identification by research in behavioral sciences, which identified drivers of change and in change in various sectors of activities.
 One could even say that this is even one of their major contributions to transition efforts.
-However, behavioral sciences are not equally advanced in all sectors and some of them, are better than others in specific sectors.

-But whether one talks about new urban projects, the integration of environmental issues in public policies or the integration of the HF in management practices and corporate activities and work conditions, fundamentally, one raises the issue of Complexity which represents a real challenge for all actors.
+However, behavioral sciences are not equally advanced in all sectors and some of them, are better understood than others.
+But whether one talks about new urban projects, the integration of environmental issues in public policies or the integration of the HF in management practices and corporate activities and work conditions, fundamentally, one raises the issue of complexity which represents a real challenge for all actors.
 And it requires transversal thinking as well as collective and strategic intelligence.
-For companies, this requires coordinating the production process and management, or even upstream: training and education, communication and it even touches on issues of governance, regulations and cooperation.
+For companies, this requires coordinating the production process and management, and upstream: training and education, communication and it even touches on issues of governance, regulations and cooperation.

 Scientifically, it is necessary to proceed with an integration of fundamental and applied scientific knowledge on behavior.
 The multiple discontinuities and dissonances currently described show how far we are still from models capable of anticipating changes, managing them, and allowing all stakeholders (citizens, decision-makers and investors) to invest in the FH as a constitutive part in the transition efforts.
-It is likely that a sustainable society will be both possible and desirable (and hopefully, more than endured), but also improbable without knowledge and orchestration at all levels of all sectors of societies.
+It is likely that a sustainable society will be both possible and desirable (and hopefully, more than endured), but its emergence is improbable without knowledge and orchestration at all levels of all sectors of societies.

-Our next step is to deepen and test the results of these discussions on a large scale.
-We will explore and test the themes and issues identified in this analysis as well as questions other WG1 researchers through online questionnaires.
+Our next step is to deepen and test some of the results of these discussions on a large scale.
+Our first step is to explore and test the themes and issues identified in this analysis as well as questions other WG1 researchers through online questionnaires.
+The results will also be made available on our website.

-ANNEX.
+ANNEX